tsvetelintsonev/dotnet-logger/README.md

 The current implementation doesn't utilize an IoC container, but since all dependencies between the system's entities goes through a 'controller' injections, integrating such container should be a straight forward operation.

 ## Async support
-The solution is utilizing a single `Task` for asynchronous log statement writes to file through the `RollingFileSink`.
+The solution is utilizing a single `Task` for asynchronous log statement writes to a file through the `RollingFileSink`.
 The reason behind this is that a `Task` won't add much overhead to the application using the logger, because unlike a `Thread` it doesn't require its own stack allocation and kernel resources.

 A thread-safe `BlockingCollection` is used for storing log statements in `AsyncLogStatementDispatcher` in order to support concurrent log statement reads and writes.
-A typical use case scenario where this is useful would be a multi-threaded GUI application.
+A typical use case scenario where this would be useful is a multi-threaded GUI application.

 ## Future perspectives
 Here are a few interesting sinks that could potentially be implemented: